thegamecracks/berconpy/docs/source/intro.rst

 Basic Usage
 -----------

-The primary class berconpy offers is the :py:class:`~berconpy.AsyncRCONClient`, which provides an interface over the underlying protocol and allows you to register event listeners and send commands to the BattlEye RCON server.
+The primary class berconpy offers is the :py:class:`~berconpy.ArmaClient`, which provides an interface over the underlying protocol and allows you to register event listeners and send commands to the BattlEye RCON server.